"Why Antarctic Krill Oil?"

 Phytoplankton: Superior Nutrition for Antarctic Krill

 Antarctic krill feed mostly on nutrient-dense phytoplankton.
-These microscopic organisms consist of a wide variety of plant-based nutrients found in the ocean.
+These microscopic organisms consist of a wide variety of plant-based nutrients found in the the ocean.

 Phytoplankton form the very foundation of the marine food chain.
 The coastal ocean current of at the Antarctic brings great amounts of dissolved nutrients that fertilize phytoplankton.
 The 24-hour intense sunlight of the summer months also allow phytoplankton to produce more chlorophyll.